jjfenner93/Advent-of-Code-2019/README.md

-# Advent-of-Code-2019
+# Advent-of-Code-Solutions
 Thank you to https://adventofcode.com
-Solutions to them are here in this repo (2019).
+Solutions to them are here in this repo.